blacksaab/Activity_Recognition/README.md

 ## Next Steps

 While I am able to predict the activity type to a high degree of accuracy, the results are less helpful than I would like because I made use of all $561$ features.
-The huge number of features cannot be easily calculated, which limits the application of my work.
-The clear next step is to create a model which predicts activity type just as accuractly using as few features as possible.
+The huge number of features cannot be quickly calculated, which limits the application of my work.
+The clear next step is to create a model which predicts activity type using as few features as possible without sacrificing too much accuracy.